 The rocky coast at Cape Cross is home to a large colony of the Cape fur seal (Arctocephalus pusillus), the only breeding seal species in southern Africa.
 When the females are about to give birth, they come ashore, gathering in huge colonies.
 The stronger bull seals have already established territories, waiting for the females.
 Each bull will do his best to gather a harem of females, mating with each of them about a week after they have given birth to a single pup.
 Six weeks old, the pup leaves the colony, following its mother into the sea, but she will continue to suckle the pup for almost a year.
 Black-backed jackals (Canis mesomelas) and brown hyenas (Hyaena brunnea) often patrol the seal colony to eat dead pups – or to kill one, if its mother is not on the guard.

-The rocky coast at Cape Cross is home to a large breeding colony of the Cape fur seal (Arctocephalus pusillus).
-Six weeks old, a seal pup will follow its mother into the sea, but it still suckles for almost a year.
+The rocky coast at Cape Cross is home to a large breeding colony of the Cape fur seal.
+Six weeks old, a seal pup follows its mother into the sea, but will still suckle for almost a year.
 (Photos copyright © by Kaj Halberg)